adrian-1990/bjj-homepage/README.md

 4. Once the master branch has been selected, the page will automatically create a link for your site.
 ![Github pages link (2)](https://user-images.githubusercontent.com/79532281/143587694-59346abd-5c08-4af6-bb4a-5b294b3ce4ec.png)

+# Credits
+### Content
+* The fonts came from https://fonts.google.com/
+* The icons for the footer came from https://fontawesome.com/start
+* The footer code came from the Love Running walkthrough.
+* The responsive image at the top of the README was created by http://ami.responsivedesign.is/

+### Media
+* All the images for the page came from https://unsplash.com/
+* The Youtube video was taken from a https://www.youtube.com/c/stuartcooperfilms
+* The photos were compressed by https://tinypng.com/